8 minute read

 This is your main key phrase.
 Whether it’s a brand name, a product, or a service, this is your number one key phrase.
 It will be placed differently than other less significant key phrases.
 The main key phrase might be very competitive, like “prepaid SIM” or something slightly less competitive (long-tail) like ‘prepaid China SIM card’.
 The second key phrase is less competitive because it is more specific.

 Choosing key phrases deserves a book of its own, but we won’t go into a lot of detail here.
 Let’s assume you know what your primary key phrase will be.

-Note that the competition is HIGH for all the above.
+Note that the competition is HIGH for all of the above.
 There are a lot of sites competing for these key phrases.
 However, when you sort by Competition, you can also view the LOW competition similar key phrases, it might look something like this:

 So while your primary key phrase may be a brand name, or a competitive product or service, your secondary key phrases can be Long Tail; in other words, LESS searched, and fairly easy to weave into the body of your press release.
 These Long Tail or secondary key phrases can have overlapping words with your primary key phrase, or be semantically similar.

-There are five parts to press release SEO:
+There are five parts:

-About the Company
+About the company or brand

 This is the third-person summary of the company: a good place to put a relevant secondary key phrase.

-If people click on it and read it, the release can have more longevity.
-The art and science of writing a good SEO press release comes into play here: it has to be noticed by search engines to be read by people.
+If people click on it and read it, the release will have more longevity.
+The art and science of writing a good SEO press release come into play here: it has to be noticed by search engines to be read by people.
 At the same time, it needs to be compelling enough that people will not just click on it and then click away.